holochain-open-dev/profiles/docs/setup.md

 This will define all the elements from this module in the global `CustomElementsRegistry`.
 You can read more about Custom Elements [here](https://developers.google.com/web/fundamentals/web-components/customelements).

-6. As all the other holochain-open-dev modules, the profiles module uses [shoelace](https://shoelace.style) as its component library.
+9. Like all the other holochain-open-dev modules, the profiles module uses [shoelace](https://shoelace.style) as its component library.
 Add your preferred shoelace theme in your `<head>` tag:

 ```html
 <head>